evolvingstuff/vdw2/content/posts/sepsis-is-fought-by-vitamin-d-in-9-ways.md

 Vitamin D is an important immune modulator that is linked to infection susceptibility.
 It has been suggested that vitamin D deficiency plays a role in sepsis and septic shock because vitamin-D-related pathways are associated with various immunological, endocrine, and endothelial functions.
 Previous research has yielded inconclusive results regarding the link between mortality and vitamin D deficiency in sepsis patients.
 In patients with sepsis and severe vitamin D deficiency, an adequate vitamin D concentration may reduce mortality.
 Randomized controlled trials to assess the influence of vitamin D supplementation on clinical outcomes in sepsis patients with vitamin D deficiency are uncommon.
 We will provide an overview of the current knowledge about the relationship between vitamin D and sepsis in this review, as well as consider the potential value of vitamin D supplementation in this situation.
 {FONT(size=&quot;16&quot;)}__{ATTACH(inline=&quot;1&quot; id=&quot;19213&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__{FONT}
 ---
-!!!!VitaminDwiki - ((Sepsis is both prevented and treated by Vitamin D - many studies)) contains {include page=&quot;Sepsis is both prevented and treated by Vitamin D - many studies&quot; start=&quot;~tc~ start ~/tc~&quot; stop=&quot;~tc~ end ~/tc~&quot;}
+!!!!VitaminDWiki - ((Sepsis is both prevented and treated by Vitamin D - many studies)) contains {include page=&quot;Sepsis is both prevented and treated by Vitamin D - many studies&quot; start=&quot;~tc~ start ~/tc~&quot; stop=&quot;~tc~ end ~/tc~&quot;}

 ~tc~ (alias(Vitamin D Deficiency: An Underestimated Factor in Sepsis – Feb 2023)) ~/tc~